taylorshelton/academic/content/publication/listen-people-starkville/index.md

 +++
-title = "‘Listen to the people of Starkville’: dynamics of (extra-)local political opposition to short-term rental regulation in a small southern city" date = 2022-04-20T00:00:00 draft = false
+title = ""Listen to the people of Starkville": dynamics of (extra-)local political opposition to short-term rental regulation in a small southern city" date = 2022-04-20T00:00:00 draft = false